Illustration showing a beginner deadlifting to failure with a rounded back.

 But overall, you’ll still want to leave some reps in reserve on the compound lifts, and you’ll still want to push your isolation lifts harder.
 It’s just that now you’re getting full stimulation out of your compound lifts.

 There’s another problem with always training to failure, too.
-The more you damage your muscles, the longer it will take for them to recover, and the less frequently you’ll be able to train them.
-A workout only stimulates 24–72 hours of muscle growth, so if you’re going more than a couple days between workouts, you’re going to leave muscle growth on the table.
+The more you damage your muscles, the longer it will take them to recover, and the less frequently you’ll be able to train them.
+A workout only stimulates 24–72 hours of muscle growth, so if you’re going more than a couple of days between workouts, you’ll leave muscle growth on the table.
 That’s why full-body workouts tend to stimulate more muscle growth than push/pull/legs split routines.

 Why You Should Sometimes Lift to Failure

 Our goal with our training is to challenge ourselves without overdoing it.
-Leaving a couple of reps in the tank helps us avoid overdoing it, but we also need to make sure that we’re lifting hard enough to truly challenge ourselves.
-Your workouts should be challenging, you should always be fighting to add weight or reps to your sets, you should need a minute or two of rest between sets, and you should definitely feel your muscles being stressed by the weights that you’re lifting.
+Leaving a couple of reps in the tank helps us avoid overdoing it, but we must also ensure we’re lifting hard enough to truly challenge ourselves.
+Your workouts should be challenging; you should always be fighting to add weight or reps to your sets, you should need a minute or two of rest between sets, and you should definitely feel your muscles being stressed by the weights that you’re lifting.

 Illustration of a bodybuilder with burning shoulders.